wexi/amforth-shadow/doc/source/TG/recipes/Timeout.rst

 * The longest timeout period is 65.535 seconds (slightly more than a minute).
 * The timeout-loop cannot be nested.
 If you want to use it in a multitasking environment, change the variable to a user.
-* Dont forget to initialize and start the timer.
+* Don’t forget to initialize and start the timer.

 .. code-block:: forth